Bon Iver leads effort in raising $30k for George Floyd memorial fund

 Protests and riots have erupted in Minneapolis, Minnesota and in other large US cities including Atlanta, Georgia.
 People are calling for justice for Floyd and other black victims of police brutality as well as for an overhaul of institutional racism in the US.

-Frontman Justin Vernon “and the Bon Iver family”, along with record labels Rhymesayers and the Secretly Group, have donated $30,000 (£24,000) “to organisations supporting those who need our help right now.
+Frontman Justin Vernon “and the Bon Iver family”, along with record labels Rhymesayers and the Secretly Group, have donated $30,000 (AUD $45,000) “to organisations supporting those who need our help right now.
 These organisations are Minnesota Freedom Fund, George Floyd Memorial Fund, Reclaim The Block and Black Visions Collective.”

 — Bon Iver (@boniver) May 29, 2020